nrwl/nx/docs/shared/guides/nx-devkit-angular-devkit.md

 # Nx Devkit and Angular Devkit

+{% callout type="note" title="Nx & Angular" %}
-> Note: this document covers the difference between Nx Devkit and Angular Devkit.
+This document covers the difference between Nx Devkit and Angular Devkit.
 See the [Nx Devkit](/devkit/index) guide for more in-depth details about Nx Devkit.
+{% /callout %}

 Nx comes with a devkit to write generators and executors, but you can also use Angular devkit (schematics and builders).
 In other words, you can use an Angular schematic to implement a generator, and you can use an Angular builder to implement an executor.